Gimlet Media: Gimlet Creative

-In addition to individual shows, Gimlet Creative also produces the ads featured on other Gimlet podcasts.
+In addition to individual shows, Gimlet Creative also produced the in house ads featured on other Gimlet podcasts.

 Gimlet Pictures

 Gimlet Pictures was created in 2017 as a new business group of Gimlet Media, specifically focusing on adaptation of Gimlet's Podcast content into Television, Movies, and other visual platforms.
 The explosive growth of podcasts as a medium has created opportunities to adapt and license that content for other platforms.

 GimletFest

 In 2018, Gimlet announced their creation of a festival, called GimletFest.
-The first annual GimletFest took place on June 16–17 in Brooklyn, New York, and featured live podcast shows and panels with podcast hosts.
+GimletFest took place on June 16–17 in Brooklyn, New York, and featured live podcast shows and panels with podcast hosts.